fresheneesz/bitcoinThroughputAnalysis/README.md

 *See the "Ongoing Transaction Download & Upload" section for how 80 connections was calculated for the 10th percentile user.*

+Most of the bottom 10% that don't fall within these goals can be assumed to use SPV.
+An SPV node can give its user almost as much security as a full node, even tho it doesn't help the rest of the network.

+# Light nodes

+One obvious question is: why do we need or want most people to run full nodes?
+One can imagine that since SPV nodes are so cheap to run, maybe it would be acceptable if most people simply used SPV.
+However there are a number of problems with this as the moment:

+* **SPV nodes have [privacy problems](https://eprint.iacr.org/2014/763.pdf)** related to Bloom filters.
+* **SPV nodes can be [lied to by omission](https://bitcoin.stackexchange.com/questions/36643/thin-client-remote-node-lying-through-omission)**.
+* **SPV [doesn't scale well](https://www.coindesk.com/spv-support-billion-bitcoin-users-sizing-scaling-claim) for SPV servers** that serve SPV light clients.
+* **Light clients don't support the network.** They don't validate blocks or transactions (other than SPV proofs they're passed) so they also don't pass around transactions or block data.
+However, they do consume resources.
+This is ok as long as we have a critical mass that do support the network (which is why I chose 10% as the fraction of nodes that do that).
+But if too big a fraction of the network consists of SPV nodes, then we won't reach that critical mass of full nodes that can adequately support the network.
+* **SPV nodes don't know that the chain they're on only contains valid transactions.** They can validate SPV proofs sent to them about transactions they query SPV servers for, and they validate the headers of the longest chain, but if the longest chain contains invalid transactions, an SPV node won't know that.
+In the case that a majority decide to change the rules of bitcoin in a dangerous way, SPV nodes will blindly follow the new rules as long as they can still validate their SPV proofs.
+So for a healthy level of decentralization and user-level agency in consensus rules, not too much of the network should consist of nodes that are suceptible to that kind of majority consensus rules change.
+* Light clients are fundamentally **more vulnerable in a successful [eclipse attack](https://medium.com/chainrift-research/bitcoins-attack-vectors-sybil-eclipse-attacks-d1b6679963e5)** because they don't validate most of the transactions.

+The last two are most important.
+If the vast majority of the network is unable to protect against an invalid longer-chain, then everyone in the network is suceptible to an unwanted and unintentional change of consensus rules, which could potentially leech the majority of wealth onto a less secure branch.
+SPV nodes don't currently have any way to be aware of most types of consensus rules changes.

+Many of these problems can be solved, but the last one is fundamental and cannot be solved.
+Light nodes will always be more vulnerable in an eclipse attack.
+Its certainly possible that it can be effectively solved by reducing the likelyhood of an eclipse attack so there's no significant likelyhood of one being successful.

+SPV nodes are not the solution to scaling at the moment, tho they may help scale if these problems are solved.

+# The State of Available Machine Resources

+I will choose system requirements for 90% of the users and for the top 10% of users, but first we need to understand what machine resources are available to people around the world.

 # Bottlenecks

 These bottlenecks are all calculated in [a spreadsheet](bottlenecks.xlsx).
 I'll summarize the findings of those calculations below.

 ## Initial Block Download

-The equation for the maximum size of the blockchain that can be downloaded by our 90th percentile users is [see Apendix A for derivation]:
+The equation for the maximum size of the blockchain that can be downloaded by our 90th percentile users is (See [Appendix A](#appendix-a---derivation-of-initial-block-download-equations) for derivation):

 `maxSize = 94 KB/s * 1.25^years * 1 week = 94*1.25^t*(7*24*60*60)/10^6 GB`

 The maximum throughput our 90th percentile users can manage at that maximum size at a given time `t` is:

-`size' = 94 KB/s * ln(1.25) * 1.25^years * 1 week = 94*1.25^t*(7*24*60*60)/(365*24*60*60) KB/s`
+`maxSize' = 94 KB/s * ln(1.25) * 1.25^years * 1 week = 94*1.25^t*(7*24*60*60)/(365*24*60*60) KB/s`

 This means the current maximum size we can safely support is 57 GB, and the maximum growth at that size requires a maximum blocksize of 241 KB.
 If we keep Bitcoin unchanged, we won't reach safe operation for over 15 years, as far as IBD is concerned.

 ## Initial Sync Validation (without assumevalid)

-First, I'll do this without the benefit of assumevalid, since some people believe the only way to be sure you're on the right chain is to download validate the entire thing.
-The equationsfor how many transactions we can process to meet a given sync-time requirement are [see Appendix B for derivation]:
+First, I'll do this without the benefit of assumevalid, since some people believe the only way to be sure you're on the right chain is to download and validate the entire thing.
+The equations (See [Appendix B](#appendix-b---derivation-of-the-equation-for-initial-sync-validation-without-assumevalid) for derivation) for how many transactions we can process to meet a given sync-time requirement are:

-`transactions = 200 * 1.17^years * (7*24*60*60)`
+`maxTransactions = 200 * 1.17^years * (7*24*60*60)`

-`transactions' = 200 * ln(1.17) * 1.17^years * (7*24*60*60)`
+`maxTransactions' = 200 * ln(1.17) * 1.17^years * (7*24*60*60)`

 The current maximum number of transactions we meet our goals with is 0.5 transactions/second, which is equivalent to a maximum block size of 129 KB.
 This too would take over 15 years to get to a point where we're meeting goals.

 ## Initial Sync Validation (using assumevalid)

 With [assumevalid](https://bitcoinmagazine.com/articles/bitcoin-core-0140-released-whats-new/), not all transactions in the chain need to be validated.
 I'll assume a hypothetical 6-month software release cycle, where the assumevalid block is chosen 1 month before release, which means a new client with correct software will only need to validate blocks up to 7 months into the past.
-I'll assume that avoiding validating transaction signatures saves 90% of the transaction processing time (some processing is still needed to build the UTXO set).
-In practice, assumevalid gives approximately a [50% transaction-validation time reduction](https://www.reddit.com/r/Bitcoin/comments/5xomir/0140_is_a_beast_48_faster_initial_sync/) (ie a 100% speedup).
+I'll assume that avoiding transaction signature validation saves 90% of the transaction processing time (some processing is still needed to build the UTXO set).
+In practice, assumevalid gives in total (including processing of transactions past the assumevalid point) approximately a [50% transaction-validation time reduction](https://www.reddit.com/r/Bitcoin/comments/5xomir/0140_is_a_beast_48_faster_initial_sync/) (ie a 100% speedup).

-Because the equations for blockchain size using assumevalid aren't solvable for the number of transactions over time(see Appendix C), I decided to solve the numbers with guess and check in excel.
-Basically I have a starting point for the blockchain size and transaction throughput, from which I calculate the number of recent transactions not assumed valid, the number of old transactions assumed valid.
+Because the equations for blockchain size using assumevalid aren't solvable for the number of transactions over time (see [Appendix C](#appendix-c---derivation-of-the-equation-for-initial-sync-validation-using-assumevalid)), I decided to solve approximately with guess and check in excel.
+Basically I have a starting point for the blockchain size and transaction throughput, from which I calculate the number of recent transactions not assumed valid and the number of old transactions that are assumed valid.
 I also calculated a number that I called the "Adjusted Equivalent Transactions", which is the number of transactions that a node could process without the benefit of assumevalid in the same amount of time that a node could process the full (non adjusted) transactions.
 From that adjusted value, I calculated the syncTime.
 Each subsequent blockchain size is calculated from the transaction throughput the previous year, and I played around with each year's throughput so that the syncTime was about 7 days for each year.

-Since there's multiple solutions to this, I cacluated one set of solutions using the current blockchain size and a second set of solutions using the current throughput.
+Since there's multiple solutions to this, I cacluated one set of solutions anchoring on the current blockchain size and a second set of solutions anchoring on the current throughput.
 They ended up having somewhat similar numbers.
-For starting at the current blockchain size of  415 million transactions, the maximum throughput is 4.9 tps or the equivalent of about 1.4 MB blocks.
-For a starting point of the current throughput of about [4.2 transactions/second](https://www.blockchain.com/en/charts/transactions-per-second?timespan=all&daysAverageString=7) which translates to blocks of about 1.2 MB, the maximum blockchain size is about 530 transactions (about 25% more than the blockchain contains).
+Using the current blockchain size of 415 million transactions as the anchor point, the maximum throughput would be 4.9 tps or the equivalent of about 1.4 MB blocks.
+Using the current throughput of about [4.2 transactions/second](https://www.blockchain.com/en/charts/transactions-per-second?timespan=all&daysAverageString=7) (which translates to blocks of about 1.2 MB) as the anchor point, the maximum blockchain size would be about 530 million transactions (about 25% more than the blockchain contains).
 This means that by using assumevalid to avoid validating old transactions, Bitcoin is currently at a healthy size and growth rate as far as transaction processing is concerned.

 ## Ongoing Transaction Download & Upload

-Our 90th percentile users need to download and upload blocks and their transaction information on an ongoing basis.
+Our 90th percentile users need to download and upload blocks, including their transaction information, on an ongoing basis.
 Currently, nodes transmit every validated transaction to their connections as [inv messages](https://en.bitcoin.it/wiki/Protocol_documentation#inv) (transaction inventory messages), which encode transaction identification info in about 36 bytes each.
 This method of communication means that every connection you relay to increases your bandwidth usage.

-Currently by default, the core Bitcoin client makes 8 outgoing connections to peers, and nodes with a publicly accessible port accept up to 125 incomming connections.
-The number of connections each public node needs to make available can be given by:
+Currently by default, the core Bitcoin client makes 8 outgoing connections to peers, and nodes with a publicly accessible port accept up to 125 incoming connections.
+The number of connections that each public node needs to make available can be given by:

 `publicNodePercent*publicNodeConnections > outgoingConnections`